Emergence of Krylov complexity through quantum walks: An exploration of the quantum origins of complexity: Discussion and outlook

 \section{Discussion and outlook}

 Let us recapitulate the main results of this work and comment on their implications and possible extensions.
 In this work we have provided a framework for the computation of the Lanczos coefficients and Krylov complexity for a quantum walk on an arbitrary graph.
 Conversely, we have shown that we can assign a family of graphs to different classes of quantum systems with well-known complexity properties.
 Additionally, we have used different examples to highlight the utility of our approach.
 In particular, we implemented the methods we developed on a graph that describes the operator growth in the SYK model and have obtained a simple expression for the Lanczos coefficients for an arbitrary number of interacting fermions $q$.
 We also extensively studied the hypercube and used it as a springboard to compare our results with the circuit complexity arising from a classical walk on the same graph.
 We found that the late time Krylov complexity, which is purely oscillating, can only be reconciled with the classical result, which has a ubiquitous converging behaviour.
 To arrive at this result, we had to perform time averaging on the Krylov complexity, which we can relate to the classical result through an ETH type of reasoning.
 Some differences, even after averaging, remain.
 Namely, the early time behaviour is linear in time for the classical result, whereas we obtain a quadratic in time behaviour from Krylov complexity.
+Note that this is a universal feature of Krylov complexity so this is precisely what one would expect, even though the reason for the difference between the two approaches remains unclear.
 Lastly, we report a speed up of convergence in the Krylov case as compared to the classical case.